rfblue2/gentle-intro-to-ml/README.md

 or whatever number the output tells you to go to, and it will show you a nice interface with all the files in it including the .ipyb files, which you can double click to open.

+## Further Reading
+If you want to experiment more, I highly recommend getting a copy of Hands-On Machine Learning with Scikit-Learn and Tensorflow by Aurelien Geron.